Headsuprus/HCI-VirtualEnvironments/README.md

 # HCI
 Human Computer Interaction Technologies
-A repository on the Interaction Technologies workshop for HCI
+A repository on the Virtual Enviornments workshop for HCI